Trucking Side Guards Could Save Lives

 • Certification standards similar to rear underride guards (already mandated);

-The NHTSA first began studying side guards decades ago, but progress has been painfully slow.
+The NHTSA first began studying truck side guards decades ago, but progress has been painfully slow.
 The agency’s most recent ANPRM, published in 2023, asked for new data, cost estimates, and industry feedback.
 Since then, the rulemaking process has been stuck in the “analyzing comments” phase—a bureaucratic holding pattern that has now been pushed to January 2026 for further review.

 Safety groups argue side guards could save hundreds of lives per year and significantly reduce fatality rates in truck accidents.
-The trucking industry, however, has raised legitimate concerns:
+The trucking industry, however, has raised concerns:

 • Weight and fuel efficiency: Side guards can add several hundred pounds per trailer, reducing payload capacity and increasing fuel burn;